UKCloud/documentation/articles/openstack/ostack-how-move-resources.md

     Note the `ID` of your source instance as shown in the resulting output.

-2. To create the snapshot of the source instance, enter the following command:
+2. To create the image of the source instance, enter the following command:

-        openstack server image create --name <snapshot-name> <id-of-server>
+        openstack server image create --name <name-for-image> <id-of-server>

     Note the `id` shown in the resulting output.